Russia Registers 40 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry - UrduPoint

 Russia Registers 40 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry

+The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian ceasefire has registered 40 truce breaches in the country over the past 24 hours, while the Turkish side has recorded 21 ceasefire violations, the Russian Defense Ministry said on Monday

-The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 40 cases of ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded 35 breaches, the Russian Defense Ministry said on Wednesday
+MOSCOW (UrduPoint News / Sputnik - 09th December, 2019) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian ceasefire has registered 40 truce breaches in the country over the past 24 hours, while the Turkish side has recorded 21 ceasefire violations, the Russian Defense Ministry said on Monday.

-"The Russian side of the Russian-Turkish commission reviewing issues related to violations of the ceasefire has registered 40 cases of firing in the [Syrian] provinces: 13 in Latakia, 10 in Aleppo, 11 in Idlib, and six in Hama.
-The Turkish side has registered 35 cases of ceasefire violations in the [Syrian] provinces: five in Latakia, 27 in Idlib and three in Hama," the ministry said in its daily bulletin.
+"The Russian party of the Russia-Turkey joint commission reviewing issues related to ceasefire violations has registered 40 cases of firing in [Syrian] provinces, namely 13 in Idlib, 13 in Latakia, nine in Aleppo and five in Hama.
+The Turkish party has registered 21 cases of firing in provinces, namely 12 in Idlib, seven in Hama and two in Latakia," the ministry's Center for Reconciliation of Opposing Sides and Refugee Migration Monitoring said in its daily bulletin.

-Within the past 24 hours, the Russian Center for Syrian reconciliation held a humanitarian action in the settlement of Kernaz in the province of Hama, having provided civilians with 350 food kits with a whole weight of over 2 tonnes.

-Russia, Turkey and Iran are the ceasefire guarantors in conflict-affected Syria.
-Russia regularly carries out humanitarian operations across the country and helps Damascus in providing safe passage for the return of Syrian refugees.
+The Russian military has conducted one humanitarian operation over the given period, delivering 275 food sets with a total weight of 1.

+6 tonnes to the residents of the Shaykh Maskin settlement in Daraa province, according to the center.